Violet0725/YoutubeVidDownloader/README.md

 # YoutubeVidDownloader
-Downloads a youtube video from given link
+## Downloads a YouTube video from the given link
+### Simply paste the video link in the box then press the download button